ajdeve/strands-foodie-agents/sample_langfuse_analysis_report.md

 - Used template-based content generation
 - Ensured basic coverage of all venues
 - Maintained content quality standards
+- **Note:** With enhanced prompts, fallback is rarely needed as LLM now consistently includes all venues

 **Reviewer Fallback:**
 - Used deterministic scoring algorithm